morristech/prototype-multi-regexp/README.md

 * Back-references
 * Named matching groups (instead, extractors are used to same effect)
 * Special constructors (matching that starts with `(?`
-    * NOTE: internally non-matching group markers are used to only capture groups define via extractors, as optimization)
+    * NOTE: internally non-matching group markers are used to skip capturing of grouping that is not part of extraction rule, as optimization)

-Some of these features may be potentially supportable, if [Automaton](http://www.brics.dk/automaton/) package adds such support; or, in case of named character classes, by adding conversion within RegExtractor itself.
-But some features (like back-references) are unlikely to be supportable.
+Some of these features may be potentially supportable, if [Automaton](http://www.brics.dk/automaton/) package adds such support;
+or, in case of named character classes, by adding conversion within RegExtractor itself.
+Some others features, like back-references, are unlikely to be supportable.